jaqarrick/webrtc-info/readme.md

 **How does it work?**

 1. PeerA wants to Connect to PeerB
-2. PeerA finds out all possible ways the public can connect to it
+2. PeerA finds out all possible ways the public can connect to it (ICE Candidates)
-3. PeerB finds out all possible ways the public can connect to it
+3. PeerB finds out all possible ways the public can connect to it (ICE Candidates)
 4. PeerA and PeerB signal this session information (SDP/Session Description Protocol) via other means (through something like WebSockets, HTTP Fetch, etc.)
 5. PeerA connects to PeerB via the most optimal path
 6. PeerA & PeerB also exchange supported media and security